As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 The Essential Stair Sander ā The One That Completes the Job

-There are other detail sanders on the market ā but none that come close to the B+D Mouse at this price point, and very few that match it at any price.
-It’s solidly built, surprisingly powerful at 14,000 OPM, and the pointed triangular pad is the exact shape you need for stair corner work.
+There are other detail sanders on the market ā but none come close to the BLACK+DECKER BDEMS600 Mouse at this price point, and very few match it at any price.
+It’s solidly built, surprisingly powerful at 16,000 OPM, and the pointed triangular pad is the exact shape you need for stair corner work.
 It reaches the tight junction between tread and riser, works neatly along the stringer edge, and with the detail finger attachment it gets into spots that would otherwise require tedious hand-folded sandpaper work.

-I only recommend one detail sander on this list because it’s so far above the competition in both performance and value that there’s genuinely no reason to consider anything else.
-Whether you use it as a companion to a sheet or orbital sander ā which I strongly recommend ā or as a standalone on a smaller staircase, this machine is the one that turns a good stair refinish into a perfect one.
+I only list one detail sander here because this one is so far above the competition in both performance and value that there’s genuinely no reason to consider anything else.
+Whether you use it as a companion to a sheet or orbital sander ā which I strongly recommend ā or as a standalone on a smaller staircase, this is the tool that turns a good stair refinish into a perfect one.
+For a deeper look at the detail sander category, my Best Detail Sanders 2026 guide covers all the top options.

-ā Small pad means slow coverage on open flat tread faces
+- ā Small pad means slower coverage on open flat tread faces

 How to Sand a Staircase: A Step-by-Step Guide